 An audio technician can do many different jobs in the ProAV industry, depending on where they work and what they’re interested in.
 They can work at concerts, movie theaters, television studios, recording studios, and big events like sports games or conferences.
 Some even design and set up sound systems in buildings or outdoor areas.
 They all use their skills to make sure the sounds we hear are nice and clear, just like they would make sure the music from your harmonica sounds as good as possible to anyone listening.

-In our harmonica competition, the goal is for your class to make the loudest sound.
-To figure out which class is the loudest, an audio technician uses a special tool called a sound level meter.
+In our harmonica competition, the goal is for you/ your class to make the loudest sound.
+To figure out which sound is the loudest, an audio technician uses a special tool called a sound level meter.
 This tool measures the loudness of sound, kind of like a ruler measures length.
-When each class plays their harmonicas, the sound level meter will show a number that tells us exactly how loud the sound is.
-This way, we can easily compare the loudness of each class’s harmonicas.
-The class with the highest number on the sound level meter wins!
+When each person plays their harmonicas, the sound level meter will show a number that tells us exactly how loud the sound is.
+This way, we can easily compare the loudness of each person/groups harmonicas.